 Local Governance Statement

-Our Local Governance Statement is a collection of information about the processes that we use to engage with the Taupō District community and it outlines how we make decisions and how the public can be involved in decision-making processes.
+Our Local Governance Statement is a collection of information about the processes that we use to engage with the Taupō District community.
+The statement outlines how the Council makes decisions and how the public can be involved in decision-making processes.

 Pecuniary and Other Specified Interests of Elected Members